 Jane, on the other hand, would like to build up a morning jogging routine, but running for 20 minutes meets her standards for cruel and unusual punishment.
 She has tried running once in the past year and thought it was a miserable experience, but now she really wants to get in shape and give running another chance.
 If left to her own devices, Jane knows that she’ll just hit snooze until it’s time for work.
 Therefore, she needs to approach this task with a more stringent and dictatorial directing leadership role and plans accordingly by doing the following:

-- Goes to sleep in her running clothes.
+- Go to sleep in her running clothes.

-- Places her running shoes by the door.
+- Place her running shoes by the door.

-- Sets her phone alarm and places it on the other size of her bedroom to force herself to get out of bed to turn it off.
+- Sets her phone alarm and places it on the other side of her bedroom to force herself to get out of bed to turn it off.